Frequently Asked Questions

 BERC Undergraduate

-BERC-U is a community for undergraduates to plug in to all the opportunities that BERC has to offer.
-We help undergrads find their passion within energy and resources then help them take action on that passion.
-BERC U offers educational events, graduate student mentorship programs, professional networking opportunities, hands on project based learning, as well as social events to find like minded people.
+BERCU is a community for undergraduates to plug into all the opportunities that BERC has to offer, addressing global and local energy & resources issues with respect to emerging energy technologies, environmental management, and policies.
+BERCU helps undergrads find their passion within energy and resources by offering educational events, industrial panels, graduate student mentorship programs, career fairs, and info-sessions, professional networking opportunities, as well as social events to find like-minded people.

 BERC Law